hanmpark/scholarship_logtime/README.md

 ### Ruby

 To run this project, you will have to install Ruby if it's not installed yet.
-Note that on mac it is already installed.
+Note that on mac it is already pre-installed.
 To check it, do:

 ```bash
   which ruby